Former University of Florida Player’s Drug Charge Arrest Warrant is Dropped

 Florida’s drug laws are some of the most stringent in the United States and, as a result, drug law enforcement in the state has been characterized as tough and aggressive.
 Even though they are nonviolent offenders, those charged with drug possession may face serious consequences, including time spent in jail or prison.
 If you are convicted of drug possession, your life may be seriously disrupted and your future jeopardized.

-If you need legal assistance after an arrest for a drug crime in Florida, consult a skilled Inverness criminal defense attorney right away.
+If you need legal assistance after an arrest for a drug crime in Florida, consult a skilled criminal defense attorney right away.